dmtrumble/blog/_posts/2016-8-15-Plecnik-Mausoleum.md

 ---
 layout: post
-title: Building Plečnik’s Mausoleum for Prešeren
+title: Plečnik’s Mausoleum for Prešeren
-excerpt: A digital re-creation of an unbuilt monument
+excerpt: A digital model of an unbuilt monument
 ---

 ## I work for seven hours a day, so I can then drink for two -France Prešeren

-One of Jože Plečnik's best unbuilt designs is this mausoleum for the poet France Prešeren, at Vrba, Slovenia.
-I made a digital model from the surviving drawings to help visualize what could have been.
-[Click here to explore in your browser][lnk-2], or [download the rhino file.][lnk-1]
+A model of Jože Plečnik's mausoleum for the poet France Prešeren, at Vrba, Slovenia.
+Rhino model from original drawing.
+[View Model in browser][lnk-2] [.3dm download][lnk-1]

 ![orginal sketch][img-1]
 Plečnik's drawing